graphistry/graphistry-cli/docs/connector-management.md

 ./release up -d --force-recreate --no-deps nexus
 ```

-## How to Use: Remote REST API - bash scripts
+## How to Use: Remote bash client over the REST API

-The bash script can be used with various combinations of environment variables and actions to perform specific operations on connectors
+The bash script calls the underlying remote REST APIs on your behalf, including Python callouts for encrypt.
+Use it with various combinations of environment variables and actions to perform specific operations on connectors.

 ### Location

 You may find a copy of the standalone bash REST API client at `$GRAPHISTRY_HOME/etc/scripts/connector_management.sh`

-The following examples assume you are calling it from `$GRAPHISTRY_HOME`, and you can call it from anywhere
+The following examples assume you are calling it from `$GRAPHISTRY_HOME`.
+You can call it from anywhere, including on other computers with network access to Graphistry.

 ### Settings as environment variables

 Control settings and configuration by defining the following environment variables during the script invocation.

-Client configuration environment variables:
+Client configuration environment variables detailed above:

 - `GRAPHISTRY_BASE_PATH=http://localhost`